Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/hosting-sendy-on-digital-ocean.md

 create database sendy;
 ```

-Next up let's create a user to connect to this database with.
+Next up, let's create a user to connect to this database with.

 ```bash
 CREATE USER 'sendy_admin@localhost' IDENTIFIED BY '{PASSWORD}';